kurtisvg/kurtisvg.github.io/content/posts/20251206-how-i-deploy-this-site/index.md

 - Most of my job is explaining things to people.
 A blog is good practice for converting my raw ideas into something other people can actually understand.
-- Internally, when I find myself describing the same concept multiple times, I write a google doc.
-However, lately I’ve been increasingly doing this outside of Google, and figure a post is easier to share than a Google doc.
+- Internally, when I find myself describing the same concept multiple times, I write a Google doc.
+However, lately I’ve found myself increasingly wanted to socialize ideas with a wider audience, and figure a post is easier to share than a Google doc.
 - I have a fairly complicated “homelab” setup.
 I end up ~~bragging~~ talking to people about it alot, and would like to do a better job of both documenting it and sharing that for folks that are interested.